-Photos – (no photo of the restaurant or the food but will take it on the next trip there) Sunset reflected off the window of our apartment.
+Photo of the sunset reflected off the window of our apartment on the Deepavali week.
 The dust is a major irritation here.

 I can’t recall but this is probably the third time I am celebrating Deepavali far from home and family

 The first year I did that was quite painful especially when my son had just born and it supposes to be the first year to celebrate it as one family.
 But work assignment and professional commitment took priority and we had to postpone our celebrations after I came back from abroad.
 Deepavali was a gloomy day on both ends.

 The second time was not that painful as my family had now got accustomed to my travels and long stay abroad.
 However, I miss the moments the night before, cleaning and decorating the house and the morning where one would wake up early, take oil bath and after prayers, sit down for a hot thosai and spicy chicken curry.